R3Conclave/conclave-samples/README.md

     conclaveRepo=<path-to-conclave-sdk-repo>

-Below is a sample, which shows you how to set conclaveRepo to point to the repo folder inside conclave-sdk.
+Below is an example, which shows you how to set conclaveRepo to point to the repo folder inside conclave-sdk.

     conclaveRepo=/Users/Documents/projects/conclave/conclave-sdk-1.1/repo